 However, I didn’t want the panic today, I wanted a different option, and not that woe is me thought which sometimes comes up either.
 So, not really knowing what to do for the best, or how to create any more space, I stopped.
 I didn’t roll back up or press on.
 I stayed where I was, halfway to the full expression, and all the way to full panic, and then I took a couple of deep breaths in and out (always through the nose in Bikram) until something magical happened.

+Everything shifted and released.
+In that moment I created space instead of panic and I let go of the sweat, the stinging, the precious scar tissue, the choked throat, and the need to get into the final expression of the pose.
 I was completely present in that moment with an ease and joy that I can only describe as life affirming, which enabled me to continue into the final expression with grace.
+I wanted to laugh out loud!

 A new but not new discovery